swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 other language features being considered currently or in the near future which might interact with these modifiers in ways that cause them to break source.)

+### Ownership convention conversions in protocols and function types

 Protocol requirements can also use `consuming` and `borrowing`, and the modifiers will affect the convention used by the generic interface to call the requirement.
 The requirement may still be satisfied by an implementation that uses different